 The PDU Set Importance (PSI) field is maintained since retransmitted PDUs may also be subjected to PSI-based packet discarding in case of congestion.
 However, for differentiated handling of retransmitted PDUs, it could be beneficial to also indicate in the RTP HE whether the marked PDU is a retransmitted PDU.
 For example, if the network receives two PDUs with the same PSI value and one of them is a retransmitted PDU, that one may be considered to have higher importance and be treated more favorably in terms of resource allocation and scheduling.

-NOTE: Lonely PDUs may also benefit from a more compact RTP HE for PDU Set marking since parts of the RTP HE for PDU Set marking defined in TS 26.522 such as PSSN, PSN, PSSize and NPDS may not be useful for the network in case of lonely PDUs.
+NOTE: Lone PDUs may also benefit from a more compact RTP HE for PDU Set marking since parts of the RTP HE for PDU Set marking defined in TS 26.522 [2] such as PSSN, PSN, PSSize and NPDS may not be useful for the network in case of lone PDUs.

 An example implementation of the modified RTP HE for PDU Set marking for retransmitted PDUs is shown in Figure 6.9.3-1.
-The flag indicating that the marked PDU is a retransmitted one is denoted by “X”.
+The flag indicating that the marked PDU is a retransmitted one is denoted by "X".